 Giving Compass' Take:

-• Additionally, funders should follow suit to help create more impact.
-In what ways does a social entrepreneurship model fit in?
+- Additionally, funders should follow suit to help create more impact.
+Does a social entrepreneurship model fit in?

 It has never been easy to be a nonprofit leader — and it certainly isn’t easy now.
 Even before the 2016 US election, forces like globalization, the rise of technology, new forms of online organizing, and growing inequality have been disrupting the work of social change and creating new capacity-building needs for nonprofit leaders.

 In recent years, it has also become clear that achieving large-scale, lasting change requires much more than just building effective nonprofit organizations.
 It also requires developing agile leaders, creating new networks, catalyzing social movements, and changing larger systems.

 Eager to understand what is happening on the frontlines of social change in the current environment, we recently interviewed a number of nonprofit and foundation leaders representing different issues and geographic scopes about their challenges and needs.
 What we learned from these interviews should help inform how funders can better support nonprofit organizations.